lama-assaf/vibe_web3_starting_point/CONTENT_EDITING_GUIDE.md

 All content is stored in: **`src/data/tutorialContent.ts`**

 This file contains:
-- Hero section content (title, description, clone command, CTA button text)
+- Hero section content (title, description, clones command, CTA button text)
 - All 5 tutorial steps with their complete content
 - Structured, typed data that's easy to edit